OuranosSkia/graphql-workshop/README.md

 # GraphQL Workshop
 This workshop is intended to give you a brief overview of how to set up and work with GraphQL from both the client and the server.
 This is intended to walk through some core concepts, but every system is different and there are many ways to do GraphQL!
-The system you use may be slightly different than this, but should generally follow these conepts.
+The system you use may be slightly different than this, but should generally follow these concepts.

 ## Phase 0 - Prerequisites
 This workshop uses `nodejs@8.x.x` and `yarn`.
 If you don't have them installed, please do so now: